Leopold Markbreit

-Leopold Markbreit (March 13, 1842 – July 27, 1909) was a German-American Republican politician in Cincinnati, Ohio.
+Leopold Markbreit (March 13, 1842 – July 27, 1909) was an American Republican politician in Cincinnati, Ohio.
 The half-brother of Frederick Hassaurek, Markbreit was a lawyer who was briefly the law partner of Rutherford B. Hayes.
 President Ulysses S. Grant appointed him Minister to Bolivia in 1869.
-He later served as Mayor of Cincinnati from 1908-1909.
+He later served as Mayor of Cincinnati from 1908 to 1909.

 He served as a presidential elector in 1896 for McKinley and Hobart.